 Cruciferous vegetables like cabbage, cauliflower, kale, brussels sprouts, they are great because they have chemicals in them that help detoxify the body and prevent cancer.

-Beets helps dilate blood vessels, which improves blood flow throughout the body.
+Beets help dilate blood vessels, which improves blood flow throughout the body.
 They’re also packed with iron, which helps deliver oxygen throughout the body and warm off anemia.

 Packed with lycopene, a red carotene that’s extremely protective against colon, lung, skin, and prostate cancers.
 It’s also been shown to lower the risks of heart disease, cataract, and macular degeneration.